Stan Rosenberg, Executive Director

 John Roche, Lecturer in the History of Science and Templeton Research Team Leader

 Dr Roche teaches the history of science at Linacre College, Oxford, and applied physics at Oxford Brookes University.
 He was Senior Consultant and Administrator to the John Templeton Oxford Seminars on Science and Christianity.
 His main research interest lies in using the history of physics to clarify difficult concepts in today’s physics.
 His publications include 'The mathematics of measurement: a critical history' (1998), and ‘What is potential energy?’, European Journal of Physics, 24 (2003), 185–96.

-Michael Burdett, Templeton Postdoctoral Fellow in Religion, Science, and Spiritual Formation
+Michael Burdett, Research Fellow and Director of Studies in Religion, Science, and Technology

 BA (Azusa Pacific), BS (California State University, Fullerton), MPhil (Oxon), DPhil (Oxon)

 Research Fellow in Religion, Science, and Technology, Wycliffe Hall, University of Oxford

 Member of the Faculty of Theology and Religion, University of Oxford

 Visiting Fellow at the University of St Andrews